-Mid and post-pandemic data have revealed loan rates rising, banks tightening their lending belts, and a drastic change in how people are living and working.
-All of which has had a troublesome outlook for many property sectors.
+Mid and post-pandemic data has revealed loan rates rising, banks tightening their lending belts, and a drastic change in how people are living and working.
+All of which has had a troublesome outlook for many property sectors in the past.

 In more recent times, industrial development has increased nationally, fueling hope for commercial real estate.
 Larger developers are gaining interest in creating pipelines across the US.
 Although the commercial real estate industry has been up and down, companies are still developing new industrial projects.

-With a forecast like this, what is the future of commercial real estate?
-The commercial real estate market has survived previous bleak-looking pictures and has risen like a phoenix from near ashes.
-This market will survive but it will look different.
+With a forecast like this, this begs the question, “What is the future of commercial real estate?”
+The commercial real estate market has survived previous bleak pictures and has risen like a phoenix from near ashes.

-An example is that hotels and old shopping malls are struggling.
-On the other hand, commercial businesses like apartments, industrial warehouses, and self-storage facilities are operating relatively well.
+A great example of this was seen during the 2020 pandemic.
+During the period of lockdowns, hotels and shopping malls were struggling.
+But other commercial businesses, like apartments, industrial warehouses, and self-storage facilities, were operating relatively well.

-Yet, cities that are not tourist-driven like Cleveland, Ohio, and Salem, Oregon will recover faster.
-The commercial real estate market is not evenly divided, there will be some inconsistencies, but as long as there is a post-pandemic uptake, the market will survive.
+However, cities that are not tourist-driven, like Cleveland, Ohio, and Salem, Oregon, were not so severely impacted and recovered faster.
+The commercial real estate market is not evenly divided and there will be some inconsistencies.
+But it’s a general rule that commercial real estate will survive in the right state and industry.

-Considering the scenarios above, it seems that the commercial real estate sector has permanently changed.
-It appears that co-working spaces will likely be on the rise, but offices will certainly not be as large or prominent as they once were.
-No, the market is not dying, it is just shifting.
+Considering the scenarios above, commercial real estate sector has permanently changed since the 2020 pandemic.
+Co-working spaces will likely be on the rise, but offices will certainly not be as large or prominent as they once were.
+In answer to the question, “What is the future of commercial real estate”, no, the market is not dying.
+Instead, it is just shifting.

-For investors, stay in the commercial real estate market.
-The more financially rewarding returns are being experienced in REITs.
+For investors, it’s a good idea to stay in the commercial real estate market if the industry you are in is future-proofed.
+The more financially rewarding returns are being experienced in REITs (Real Estate Investment Trusts).
 REITs provide higher dividends that can be reinvested.
 This safe investment sector has traditionally remained strong even during hard times.